 This park is huge and if you don’t get there early you will be flagged down by tons of locals trying to get you into their own version of the Bali Swing.
 We suggest you saving your time and just going to the main one.
 Located around 2 miles from the turn you will see the sign on your left for Wanagiri Hidden Hills Bali.

 As the years go on and these attractions become more and more Instagram famous the north will start to become more crowded but one thing will never change, people hate waking up early.
-Make sure you see this place at sunrise it’s just pure magic and something I would suggest to everyone.
+Make sure you see this place at sunrise it’s just pure magic and something I would suggest everyone add to their Bali itinerary.
 You can check out the video below to see the whole trip.
 I promise it’s worth it.

 The Best Northern Bali Waterfalls

 After you finish up your morning adventures and catching the sunrise make sure you spend the afternoon hoping waterfalls.
-The north has tons of amazing waterfalls that are way less crowded than the southern waterfalls in Ubud.
+The north has tons of amazing waterfalls that are way less crowded than the southern waterfalls in Ubud like Tukad Cepung and the ones near Ubud center.
 Some of our favorite waterfalls in the north are:

 Banyumala Twin Waterfall is located right down the road from Wannagiri Hidden Hill.
 It’s one of the best waterfalls for swimming very easy to access and a really well maintained.
 For only 20,000 IDR you can send some of the mornings floating in paradise.